isiahmeadows/mithril.js/design/mvp-utils/path.md

 # Path templates

-This is exposed under `mithril/path` and in the full bundle via `Mithril.p`.
+This is exposed under `mithril/path` and in the full bundle via `Mithril.p` and `Mithril.path`.

 - `p(url, params = {})` - Interpolate `url` as a URL template with `params`.

-Note that the [router](#router-api) and [request](#request-api) utilities no longer do their own path interpolation - users should use this instead.
-Also, note that this carries the semantics in [#2361](https://github.com/MithrilJS/mithril.js/pull/2361) in that `:x` always escapes and `:x...` never escapes.
+Note that the [router](#router-api) and [request](#request-api) utilities no longer do their own path interpolation - users should use these instead.

+### Function syntax

+The syntax for `p(url, params?)` slightly differs from what's in v2, particularly for query and hash strings.

+- `:x` always escapes and `:x...` never escapes.
+This is the same as in v2, but different from v1.
+If you need literally `params.x` followed by `"..."`, `":..."`, or so on, prepend it with an extra colon like in `:x:...` for `escapeURIComponent(params.x) + "..."`.
+- Arrays are serialized with implied indices.
+In v2, `{foo: ["a", "b"]}` serializes to `?foo[0]=a&foo[1]=b`, but in this, it serializes to `?foo[]=a&foo[]=b`.
-Also, when appending query parameters, indices are *not* added - it's always generated as `foo[]=a&foo[]=b` for `foo: ["a", "b"]`, not `foo[0]=a&foo[1]=b` as what's currently done.
-This plays better with most servers, since more accept the first form than the second and the vast majority that accept the second also accept the first.
+    - This plays better with most servers, since nearly all of them accept the form with implied indices, but many don't correctly interpret the form with explicit indices.
+- Booleans are serialized by presence.
+In v2, `{foo: true, bar: false, baz: 1}` serializes to `?foo=true&bar=false&baz=1`, but in this, it serializes to `?foo&baz=1`.
+    - This plays better with API expectations, where booleans are usually denoted by presence/absence rather than an explicit value.
+- Hashes in variadic parameters are preferred over hashes in the template.
+- Duplicate query parameter paths from the template string are removed and overwritten by query parameters, except for arrays which are concatenated and objects which are merged.
+    - This just reduces the length of most URLs.

 ### Why?

 It's much easier and more predictable for both the library and users if path templates are resolved separately from APIs that accept paths.
-Also, users might want to use it with third-party apps.
+Also, users might want to use it with third-party apps, and this provides a convenient utility to do so.

 ### What about `m.buildQueryString` and `m.parseQueryString`?